Enhance SQL Server Stored Procedure Performance – Tuning Tips

 END CATCH

-Use schema name with object name
+Include the schema name when referencing an object name

 The schema name should be used with the store procedure name because it will help compile the plan.
 It will not search in another schema before deciding to use the cached plan.
 So, always prefix your object with the schema name.